This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Job Creation and Economic Growth

 - Wider Economic Impact: The job opportunities created aren't limited to direct employment.
-The horse racing sector, for instance, offers jobs in race management, horse care, and event operations, thus indirectly supporting the provincial economy.
+The horse racing sector, for instance, offers jobs in race management, horse care, and event operations, thereby indirectly supporting the provincial economy.

 Impact on the Tourism Industry